Tuesday, April 15, 2014

 Write "Congratulations" on just one egg.
 When all the eggs are found, ask who found the special egg.
 Give that child a special prize!

-Thanks to McCormick for these sharing worthy tips and to each of you for hopping by!
+Thanks to McCormick for these sharing worthy tips!